Polyphosphates

 Figure 5.
 Schematic view of the tunnel domain in different TTM enzymes, which allow their substrates to enter the tunnel from opposite sites, thus generating different leaving groups.

 Vtc4 however, uses only one catalytic metal, with the second metal binding site modified in such a way, that it can harbor a phosphate polymer to which the ATP γ-phosphate can be transferred to (Martinez, Truffault & Hothorn, JBC, 2015).
-Jacobo’s work also allowed us to understand, how TTM enzymes can carry out such a wide array of enzymatic reactions (adenylate cyclase, thiamine triphosphatase, tripolyphosphatase etc. reactions have been reported): different TTM enzymes let their substrates enter from opposite sides of the tunnel domain.
-Thus, with the core catalytic center always remaining in the same location, TTM enzymes can generate either phosphate or pyrophosphate leaving groups (Figure 5).
+Jacobo’s work also provided insights into how TTM enzymes are capable of performing such a diverse range of enzymatic reactions (including adenylate cyclase, thiamine triphosphatase, tripolyphosphatase, and others).
+He discovered that different TTM enzymes allow their substrates to enter the tunnel domain from opposite sides.
+This structural flexibility enables the core catalytic center to remain in a consistent position while the enzymes can generate either phosphate or pyrophosphate leaving groups (Figure 5).
+Additionally, Jacobo resolved the structures of AtTTM1/2 and demonstrated that these enzymes function as phosphotransferases, transferring the γ-phosphate of an NTP substrate to an unknown acceptor molecule that may be bound to the catalytically inactive TTM domain (Pesquera, Martinez et al., JBC, 2022).

 Figure 6.
 AtCDC26 maps to the 5′ UTR of AtTTM3 and contains the N-terminal motif required for APC/C complex binding.
 AtDCD26 and AtTTM3 are present together in different plant tissues.